"You don’t have to get it perfect. You just have to get it going." - Marie Forleo

 -

-I’m big on open, honest communication.
-You’ll never have to tiptoe around feedback—I welcome it.
+I value open, honest communication.
+You won’t have to tiptoe around feedback—I genuinely welcome it.
 We’re in this together, and your voice matters every step of the way.

 -

 Whether things feel overwhelming or just a little tangled, I stay grounded so you can too.
-Expect a steady, thoughtful presence (with a dash of humour) as we sort through what’s coming up.
+Expect a steady, thoughtful presence (sprinkled with humour) as we sort through what’s coming up.

 Credentials

-Masters of Art In Counselling and Psychology (In Progress), Yorkville University
+Masters of Art In Counselling and Psychology, Yorkville University

 Master of Arts in Sociology, University of Guelph